 top of page

-Have you ever found yourself at the top of a run, skis pointing downhill, heart racing - and apologising to everyone for holding them up?
+But something has shifted.
+You're standing at the top of a run, skis pointing downhill, heart racing - apologising to everyone for holding them up, quietly wondering what happened to the skier you used to be.

 Why Ski Confidence Feels So Elusive